TecFelipeDsMartins/pwa-cookbook/static/pages/en/data-cache.md

 ### LocalStorage

-The LocalStorage is a very simple but limited storage.
-It stores data using key-value pairs structure (associative table like a *hashmap*).
+The `LocalStorage` is a very simple but limited storage.
+It stores data using a key-value pair structure (associative table like a *hashmap*).
 Read and writes are performed synchronously.
 LocalStorage entries are persisted on the user's drive, without any expiration delay.

 ```javascript
 // fetch